-If you are not applying for Study Permit because you will be only studying in Canada for a program could be completed within 6 months, but you are a citizen of a country which requires a visa to enter Canada, then you do need to apply for the TRV for your short term study in Canada.
+If you are not applying for Study Permit because you will be only studying in Canada for less than 6 months, but you are a citizen of a country which requires a TRV to enter Canada, then you must apply for the TRV for your short term study in Canada.

-If you don’t need visa to enter Canada but you will be studying in Canada for longer than 6 months, then you do need to apply for Study Permit.
+If you don’t need a TRV to enter Canada but you will be studying in Canada for longer than 6 months, then you must apply for a Study Permit.
 But you will not need a TRV.

 Arrival in Canada